IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/2-01-headlines.rst

 2.01 Headlines
 ^^^^^^^^^^^^^^^

-The proposed changes / additions to IATI Standard for version 2.01 represent a number of actions for those publishing and using IATI data.
+The changes / additions to IATI Standard for version 2.01 represent a number of actions for those publishing and using IATI data.

 This page provides a headline checklist of the core "breaking" changes, linking to further guidance and information.
-Alongside these, there are :doc:`'several changes to elements and codelists </upgrades/integer-upgrade-to-2-01/2-01-changes/>` - this document serves to provide a starter point.
+Alongside these, there are :doc:`several changes to elements and codelists </upgrades/integer-upgrade-to-2-01/2-01-changes/>` - this document serves to provide a starter point.

-*Note that this page is currently a `work in progress <http://support.iatistandard.org/entries/56842973-Version-2-01-Formal-Proposal-Iteration-1-Overview for the full list of proposed changes>`__.*

 .. contents::